Rhodes-CS-comp486/checkpoint-core/docs/Retrospective.md

     vii.
 Reserve equipment in advance for a future date viii.
 Store quantity and track how many are available or reserved ix. block certain equipment reservations pending admin approval, for especially valuable equipment
+    x. implement "super admin" to ensure at least 1 admin in the system at any given time